 The Woods River system is a remarkable wilderness resource.

 It’s vast, over 100 miles long from its source - a myriad of headwater creeks flowing into the three feeder streams, then on into the main river with more than a dozen brawling rapids.

 It’s wild, patrolled by bald eagles and ospreys, habitat for mink and otter, sustenance for caribou and black bear, and fertile home to big cold-water fish.
-Every day you'll share this land with only your guide, your fishing buddy, and the thriving boreal landscape.
+Every day you'll share this land with only your guide, your fishing buddy, and a magical boreal landscape.

 It’s alive, with mayflies, caddis, stoneflies, and the various stages thereof; dace, darters, sculpins and minnows, fertile hunting waters for the predators: brook trout, northern pike, and lake trout.

 Brook Trout here dwell in moving waters and are strong, classically-proportioned river fish, beautifully colored in June, neon bright by August.
 True trophies, they average 3 - 4 pounds and run up to at least 10 pounds.

 Northern Pike inhabit the flat waters - lakes, ponds and broads of the rivers.
 The absolute top of the food chain, pike average 8 to 10 pounds and we’ve landed 25 pounders over four feet in length.

 Lake Trout dwell in the dark holes of the lakes in summer.
 By mid-August, they are found cruising the shallow shoals and coves.
 Lakers have an exceptionally long life span and get just as big as they want!